Gravity in Science – What is It?

 The same thing happens in 3d.
 Take our solar system, for example.
 The planets are pulled into the sun’s “valley”.
 The only reason they are not falling onto or rather into the sun is that each planet has a velocity, a speed with which it crosses space.
 And if it weren’t for the sun, this is exactly what Earth and the other planets would do: Fly through space in a straight line.
 So, both a planet’s velocity and the sun’s gravitational “valley” are the reasons why planets and moons are kept in orbit as long as gravity and velocity keep balancing each other.

 Black Holes – the Universe's Drain Holes?

 When Einstein formulated his theory of relativity, something emerged in its equations which Einstein thought to be only theoretical, without an equivalent in the real world: A gravitational singularity.
-This is a point in spacetime whit zero volume but infinite denisity.
-All the mass of the singularity is concentrated in this one single point, curving spacetime in a peculiar way.
+This is a point in spacetime whit zero volume but infinite density.
+All the mass of the singularity is concentrated in this one single point, peculiarly curving spacetime.
 The physical laws of normal spacetime break down in a singularity, giving rise to an infinite gravitational field.